Lalanglaxom/Dragon-Ball-Power-Card-Game/README.md

 - Need to install RadminVPN or Hamachi
 - Setup, create account, etc,...
 - Create Server and invite your friend to it.
-- Open game, if you are host, press "Host"
+- Open game, if you are host, type in number of cards ( < 30 ), then press "Host"
 - For others, copy IPV4 of the host in RadminVPN
 - Join

+# If You Play Alone

+- Open game in 2 windows
+- Type in number of cards ( < 30 )
+- Press "Host" on 1 window and "Join" on another

 # Card Types
 - Battle Card: Card that have power